 A lack of safe walking and cycling options

-The communities, businesses and attractions between Ayr and Girvan are somewhat isolated – most are only accessible by car or bus.
+The communities, businesses and attractions between Ayr and Girvan are mostly only accessible by car or bus.
 This includes villages (Dunure, Maidens, Turnberry), leisure businesses (Craig Tara, Heads of Ayr Farm Park, numerous holiday parks, hotels, cafes and restaurants), castles (Greenan, Dunure, Culzean), harbours, employers (William Grant Distillers, Nestle, FMC Biopolymer, farms) and more.
 There are a few narrow footpaths linking some communities, but they are mostly alongside 60mph roads.

 There is a lack of walking and cycling infrastructure linking these places.

 Walkers can follow the magnificent Ayrshire Coastal Path (ACP), but this is not suitable for wheeled users and some sections are not accessible during high tide.
 The ACP, developed and maintained by volunteers, provides an excellent opportunity to explore the scenic splendour of this coastline and to help understand the need for The Culzean Way.
 Find out more here